steveblue/angular2-rollup/README.md

 ### Configure Server

-Change the host and/or port in `/conf/config.local.js` if needed.
-This config is used for the Express Server. `/conf/config.prod.js` is used for production, however we expect most teams to have a more sophisticated setup for production.
+Change the host and/or port in `/server.config.dev.js` if needed.
+This config is used for the Express Server. `/server.config.prod.js` is used for production.

 ```
 {